iJoyRide/iJoyRide/README.md

 * 🧠  I'm using a new tech stack!
 * ⭐  React, TypeScript, ASP.NET Core8 WebAPI and Entity Framework Core
 * 🤞  Learning Java
-* 👍🏻  Developing a examination portal
+* 👍🏻  Developing an examination portal

  </div>